velartrill/velartrill.github.io/orig/kestrel.md

 "Do you… have air raid shelters?"
 I ask, wincing a bit at my own question. *Air raid shelters* on an embassy campus?
 And here I was trying not to come across like a bloodthirsty, out-of-touch old soldier--

 To my surprise, she nods.
 Aloud, she snaps an order in Ranuir.
-Then to me: "Everyone except defense personnel will be evacuated to the shelters.
+Then to me: "Everyone except T-zero personnel will be evacuated to the shelters.
 Your people included."

 "Can you make an exception?
 For Jay and Bear?"
 I clasp my hands behind my back.
 "I think I might need them."